xpipe-io/jfx-runner/README.md

-## JFX-Runner
+# JFX-Runner

 This project aims to solve the task of running and manually testing various builds and PRs for the [JavaFX repo](https://github.com/openjdk/jfx) with many different test programs and applications.

+## The problem

-Up until now, this process was quite tedious, especially when doing this across multiple systems, and had some limitations:
+Up until now, this process was quite tedious, especially when doing this across multiple systems:

 - Limited IDE and debugger integrations when running a custom JavaFX build and external applications/programs outside the jfx repo.
 To fix this, you would have to do a lot of IDE-specific setup
 - Launcher issues when not using a module path and having the main class and Application class being the same